akshitamaity-ui/ODT2026-songvisualiser/README.md

 - [ ] Wheels
 - [ ] Sliders
 - [ ] Levers
-- [ yes ] Not applicable  no moving mechanical parts beyond the spring-return joystick axis.
+- [x] Not applicable  no moving mechanical parts beyond the spring-return joystick axis.

 ## 8.2 Mechanical Description
 Describe the mechanism and what it is meant to do.